Fixing the Sunroof

 Remove the screw and bracket that hold the guide in place (above) & then slide the guide forwards and out of the car to expose your cables and the cable ends.
 Be careful of the plastic locating pegs in the rear that sit in the guide and then fit into a hole at the back of the roof.
 They are important, and not sold separately.
 If they stay in the roof, use some long pliers to get them out.

 Here is what the system looks like out of the car.
-I didn't tuck the cables into their tracks but otherwise it's pretty close to how it sits when installed.
-That white plastic pin is what locates in the rear of the roof and it gets some body sealer on it before it gets reinstalled.
+I didn't tuck the tube & cables into their tracks but otherwise it's pretty close to how it sits when installed.
+The tube actually sits inside the guides.
+The white plastic pin is what helps to locate the guide in the rear of the roof section and it should get some body sealer on it before it gets reinstalled.

 As I cleaned things up, I periodically checked the cables in the tubes to see how smoothly they would move.